 Eight out of ten B2B buyers are using a mobile device for their work and six out of ten say that their use played a significant role in a recent professional purchase.
 Buyers also say that their work-related mobile use is increasing.

-Google has reported that 50% of B2B online enquiries are now made using a smartphone, and that figure is expected to grow, rising from two to three hours a day by 2020.
+Google has reported that 50% of B2B online inquiries are now made using a smartphone, and that figure is expected to grow, rising from two to three hours a day by 2020.

 Making mobile a strategic choice for B2B ecommerce